Cheapest Merchant of Record for SaaS in 2026: Full Pricing Breakdown

 - Native usage-based billing, credits, and license keys included

-- Volume discounts and custom enterprise pricing available for high-volume merchants -- without any fixed monthly platform fee.
-Unlike Polar's tiered model, you do not have to pre-pay $240-$4,800/year for a paid plan to access a lower transaction rate
+- Volume discounts and custom enterprise pricing available for high-volume merchants, without any fixed monthly platform fee and without pre-paying for a paid plan tier to access a lower transaction rate

 If your entire customer base sits inside Creem's supported footprint and you are optimizing only transaction math, Creem can be marginally lower on headline fees.
 For global SaaS growth, Dodo is generally the lower total-cost choice.